mattmassicotte/Jot/README.md

 However, it does abstract the algorithms, so it is possible to use this library with other cryptography systems if you'd like.

+In fact, I've only gotten around to implementing `ES256`, because that's what I needed.
+But, it's "easy" to use CryptoKit do to this, and if you need something else open up an issue and we can get it going.

 ## Integration

 ```swift